Stypox/quadermas/README.md

 # Mastercom Workbook client
 [Mastercom](https://www.mastercompro.it/) is an italian company which provides services to schools (i.e. register-logs).
 One of these services is a website named "Workbook" (in italian "Quaderno Elettronico") made for students to access marks, timetables, files...
-This app is an Android client that wraps around the website and is (currently only) able to show marks and subjects.
+This app is an Android client that wraps around the website and is (currently only) able to show marks, subjects and documents.
 It is lightweight and uses Material Design.

 # Features